jajtic/songRecognitionDisplay/README.md

 (you can replace `python3-dev` with the specific python version you're using such as `python3.11-dev` in case it doesn't work without it)

 ## Usage

+1. Connect a microphone if you haven't already
+2. Run main.py
+3. Run display.py
+   - you can edit the padding on line 64 if needed, but it should automatically center
+   - you can change which display is used on line 40

+### Example setup
 _This usage example uses a smartphone as a secondary display and microphone (completely wireless)_

 1. Connect the phone to the computer as a second display using Wi-Fi (you can use the spacedesk app)